jdefaver/tracker_dcs/README.md

 An exception is the PH2ACF interface.
 A calibration run will generate a large amount of data.
 This data will probably directly be to a MongoDB database, which is more adapted to this kind of data.
 Still, PH2ACF is piloted via MQTT.

+The two databases, InfluxDB and MongoDB, are synchronized via a timestamp attached to the data.

 *Never used Telegraf*